Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 If wheezing is caused by a viral infection of the respiratory organs, antiviral therapy with Kagocel or Ingavirin is required.

-With wheezing caused by allergens, antihistamines of general and local action are prescribed.
+For wheezing caused by allergens, general and local antihistamines are prescribed.

 1. 1.
 Tavegil.